hfang821/MOAT/README.md

 ## Description:

 * This program is designed to perform CRUD (Create, Read, Update, Delete) operations from a relational database on a front-end Rental Property Management Website.
-* Backend: The back-end of this project was completed using Node.js, express server, mysql database, npm Sequelize and tested in a backend environment (Insomnia).
+* Backend: The back-end of this project was completed using Node.js, express server, MySQL database, and npm Sequelize and tested in a backend environment (Insomnia).
-* Frontend: This front-end of this project was completed using npm handlebars, css, rendered with front-end javascript fetch requests.
+* Frontend: This front-end of this project was completed using npm handlebars and CSS, rendered with front-end javascript fetch requests.

 ## Built By:
 * JavaScript